-This annual information form contains "forward-looking information" within the meaning of applicable Canadian securities legislation.
-Forward-looking information includes, but is not limited to, statements with respect to the products and services offered by Cargojet Inc. (the "Company" or "Cargojet"), the business strengths of Cargojet and its relations with suppliers and customers.
+This AIF contains "forward-looking information" within the meaning of applicable Canadian securities legislation.
+Forward-looking information includes, but is not limited to, statements with respect to the products and services offered by Cargojet, its business strengths and relations with suppliers and customers.
 In certain cases, forward-looking information can be identified by the use of words such as "plans", "expects" or "does not expect", "is expected", "budget", "scheduled", "estimates", "forecasts", "intends", "anticipates" or "does not anticipate", or "believes", or variations of such words and phrases or state that certain actions, events or results "may", "could", "would", "might" or "will be taken", "occur" or "be achieved".

-In particular, this annual information form contains forward-looking information relating to:
+In particular, this AIF contains forward-looking information relating to: